 As I mentioned, I was a senior in high school when this movie was released.
 Reflecting back to that time of my life, I was insecure.
-Insecure with my looks, my body and who I was as a person.
-My uncle persuaded me, my brother and my mom to go to the theaters to watch this movie.
+Insecure about my looks, my body, and who I was as a person.
+My uncle persuaded me, my brother, and my mom to go to the theaters to watch this movie.

-Also can I just say one of my very first OTP’s I had was Black Widow and Hawkeye.
+Also, can I just say one of the very first OTPs I had was Black Widow and Hawkeye.
 I have always wanted to know what the hell happened in Budapest!?!?!?!.
 I was shocked when Black Widow was paired with Hulk because it seemed odd to me.
 I feel bad for Hawkeye because I felt he really didn’t get the attention that he deserves in the Marvel universe and I know other fans agree with me.

 I didn’t visit a comic book store until the summer of 2013 when I brought my ex-boyfriend to Mead Hall Comics & Games in Minneapolis.
 I bought a few single issues without really knowing what I was looking for.
 Now, I buy mostly trades because it’s difficult for me to keep up with single-issue comics.
 I wouldn’t have even started buying comics if it wasn’t for seeing the Avengers in the theater in 2012.

 To wrap up this post, I wanted to say how the Avengers has really transformed me into the geek girl I am today.
 It helped broaden my interests and put me waist-deep into the Marvel comics fandom.
 I’m excited to see where Marvel movies will head and I’m looking forward to reading more superhero comics and enjoying free comic book day this year.